Also known as: muscle up, ring pull to dip, ring transition, ring dip transition

 What are the benefits of the Ring Muscle Up?

-What common mistakes should I avoid when doing Ring Muscle Ups?
+What are common mistakes when learning Ring Muscle Ups?

-How can I progress to a Ring Muscle Up or what are alternatives?
+How can I progress to a Ring Muscle Up or find alternatives?